manavortex/FurnitureCatalogue/README.md

 ### Missing/Incorrect entries

 If you are here because you want to report an error in the data, please check [here](https://www.esoui.com/portal.php?&id=177&pageid=63).
-Feel free to send me a message (here or in game) with the item info for timely updates!
+Feel free to send us a message (here or in game) with the item info for timely updates!

 ## Features: